GregWickham/Reanimator/technical.md

 ```
 inquirySession.NavigateTo(Inquiry_1.PromptFor_CustomerID);
 ```
-With a single statement, Reanimator is able to navigate from the current focus of the console application to any other target focus, because the static model contains a "road map" leading to the destination.
+With this single statement, Reanimator is able to navigate from the current focus of the console application to any other target focus, because the static model specifies a "road map" leading to the destination.
 The Reanimator engine searches the road map for the shortest path, and follows that path through a sequence of hops having the form *User Event -> New Focus*.

 Having arrived at the appropriate place in the console application user interface, we next instantiate *in-context* versions of several user interface elements that we'll need for the Activity, using the `In(inquirySession)` method:
 ```